How Do Greeks Celebrate Easter? And what are the Greek Easter Traditions?

 Greek Orthodox Easter is probably the biggest celebration of the year for most Greeks, with a lot of special traditions and family gatherings.
-So, how do Greeks celebrate Easter?

 The preparations for the Greek Easter actually start from “Kathara Devtera” (Clean Monday) onward.
 All Greeks celebrate the national holiday “Kathara Devtera”, which is the last day of carnival and the first day of the so-called “fasting period”.